Women’s social network Peanut launches microfund StartHER to invest in pre-seed stage startups – TechCrunch

 “The assumption that founders should have networks able to invest in their businesses creates an unfair starting line for most groups.
 If we don’t remove barriers to that initial funding by providing access to capital, how can we ever hope to see a changing founder profile further through the fundraising funnel?” says Peanut CEO Michelle Kennedy, in a statement about the fund’s launch.
 “Peanut’s StartHER fund opens the door to founders looking for that early funding.
 It’s our opportunity to finally level the playing field.
 We want to be the family these founders can turn to, opening the door to our professional networks too.”

-The lack of access to funds for female founders may have gotten worse during the pandemic, as Crunchbase data indicates female-founded startups globally saw a 27% decrease in funding in 2020 as compared to 2019.
-The pandemic shut down access to in-person networking opportunities and disproportionately impacted the family caretakers, who tend to be women, as schools, daycares and other childcare assistance businesses closed their doors.
+The lack of access to funds for female founders may have gotten worse during the pandemic.
+Crunchbase data indicates female-founded startups globally saw a 27% decrease in funding in 2020 as compared to 2019.
+The pandemic shut down access to in-person networking opportunities and disproportionately impacted the family caretakers who tend to be women, as schools, daycares and other childcare assistance businesses closed their doors.
 These changes may have contributed to the decline, though it’s hard to pinpoint.

 But even outside the pandemic’s impacts, women are underrepresented in venture investing — including on the firm’s side.
 Only 13% of decision-makers at VC firms are women, which can influence what startups receive funding.